everx-labs/ever-cli/README.md

 `<method>` - the method being called.

 `<params>` - parameters of the called method.
 Can have multiple values: one for each function parameter.
+Parameters should be specified separately without json wrap and argument names.

 Example: